-5 Industry partnerships and membership To work with industry and stakeholders to invest in knowledge and research to identify pathways to address difficult or as yet unsolved decarbonisation • Participation in the Australian Beef Sustainability Framework, an initiative of the Red Meat Advisory Council managed by Meat and Livestock Australia.
-We consider the framework the most appropriate way to address climate and environmental issues facing the beef industry (such as emissions reduction and deforestation) from a national and industry- wide perspective.
-During FY21, we became a corporate member of the Carbon Market Institute and our Chief Executive Officer island the Climate Logder challenges.
-Institute and our Chief Executive Officer joined the Climate Leaders
+Industry partnerships and membership

+To work with industry and stakeholders to invest in knowledge and research to identify pathways to address difficult or as yet unsolved decarbonisation challenges.

+- Participation in the Australian Beef Sustainability Framework, an initiative of the Red Meat Advisory Council managed by Meat and Livestock Australia.
+We consider the framework the most appropriate way to address climate and environmental issues facing the beef industry (such as emissions reduction and deforestation) from a national and industry-wide perspective. - During FY21, we became a corporate member of the Carbon Market Institute and our Chief Executive Officer joined the Climate Leaders Coalition.